BACKGROUND

 For instance, in 2023/24, only 60% of Key Stage 2 pupils achieved the expected standard in combined reading, writing, and maths, down from the previous year and below pre-2019 levels.
 Disadvantaged pupils fare worse, with just 30% meeting standards, creating a 36-percentage-point gap compared to non-disadvantaged peers, wider than the national average of 22%.

 Writing attainment has specifically declined locally, while national figures rose slightly.
-Broader community trends reflect reduced motivation, with persistent school absences at in primary settings and reading enjoyment among UK children consistently dropping since 2005.
+Broader community trends reflect reduced motivation, with persistent school absences in primary settings increasing and reading enjoyment among UK children consistently dropping, since 2005.

 Family engagement is similarly affected, as lower socioeconomic groups show diminished cognitive stimulation and motivation to read and learn, linked to factors like deprivation and social in-cohesion impacting up to 20% of RBWM families in high-need areas.
 These issues risk long-term educational inequities, reduced community cohesion, and economic strain on local families and institutions.
 (1)